Investing In Australia From New Zealand

 Capital gains tax applies in Australia on the sale of investment properties.
 Note that the level of tax payable differs depending on the structure.
 This is because there are different tax rates and also different rules.

 Should you set up a company to purchase the Australian rental property?

 The answer to this is likely no. In general, company ownership is the least desirable option for investing offshore due to the likelihood of double taxation and the lack of capital gains tax discount in Australia.

 What are the best options then?

-The best options are likely to be investing personally or via a Trust.
+The best options are likely to be investing personally or via a trust.
 There are advantages and drawbacks of both.
-In general, at least initially, personal ownership will be preferable from a tax perspective, as it will afford the investor the opportunity to access potential losses from the rental investment and offset those losses against salaries or other personal income.
+In general, at least initially, personal ownership will be preferable from a tax perspective.
+It is the simpler option and will likely minimise tax payable in Australia.

 However, this is not desirable from an asset protection perspective.
 If the investor’s priority is asset protection, they will look to purchase via their trust.
 We note that the Australian rules regarding taxation of trusts is a specialist area and we would strongly recommend the investor have the Australian tax implications of their trust investing in Australia examined before arriving at a conclusion.